What is a cookie banner?

 - and that no cookies are set on the imprint page for which a consent would be necessary.

-Make sure that the link is included in cookie banners, because according to the DSGVO / Data Protection Ordinance you must be able to present the imprint legibly before cookies are set by third-party providers and also before visitors enter your actual site.
+So make sure that the link is included in cookie banners, because you must be able to provide the imprint legibly according to DSGVO / Data Protection Regulation before cookies are set by third parties and also before visitors enter your actual site.

 Start now for free and try it out